-During combustion oxygen in the atmosphere combines with carbon atoms to produce carbon dioxide and hydrogen atoms to produce water.
-In fact without oxygen one cannot use these fuels for our daily needs.
+During combustion, oxygen in the atmosphere combines with carbon atoms to produce carbon dioxide and hydrogen atoms to produce water.
+In fact, without oxygen, one cannot use these fuels for our daily needs.
 However, too much oxygen can cause uncontrolled burning and explosions.
 Even the tiniest spark can set off fires.

 Thus these two components are essential to ensure that energy from the fuel can be used in a controlled manner.

 Upon heating, the density of air reduces, and it rises upwards.
 Similarly, cold air is denser than the hot air which sinks towards the ground.
 As the hot air rises, it creates a space of low pressure where the cold air rushes in and occupy this space.
 Winds are formed due to this phenomenon.